fbpx

 Image source: mylifeelsewhere.com

-When relocating from Australia, most other countries can seem small in comparison.
-With an area of 7.692 million km², Australia is the 6th largest country in the world.
-You could fit Europe into Australia as an example.
+When relocating from Australia, most other countries might feel small in comparison.
+Australia covers 7.692 million km², making it the 6th largest country in the world — you could even fit all of Europe inside it!

-Australia is 32 times bigger than the UK and 1.2 times bigger than India.
-Well, be prepared because Canada is 1.3 times bigger than Australia and is ranked the second world’s largest country after Russia.
+Australia is 32 times bigger than the UK and 1.2 times larger than India.
+But here’s the kicker: Canada is 1.3 times bigger than Australia, making it the second-largest country in the world, after Russia.

 2. Official languages: English and French